Course Code: GES420

 To arm you with the tools you need to find a job, we will teach you to create essential documents, such as your resume and a cover letter.

 A GED or General Equivalency Diploma requires you to pay for an exam.
 Preparing for the exam does not always provide you with the learning opportunities you could benefit from completing coursework.
-Additionally, this program gives you the benefit of also earning a career certificate.
+Additionally, this course gives you the benefit of also earning a career certificate.
 We encourage you to make the decision that is right for you so research all of your options so that you can make an informed decision.
 Also, ask friends, family and employers what their opinion is!